crpietschmann/portfolio/_posts/2008-07-31-can-you-do-100-pushsups-that-is.markdown

 Here's a quote from the website:

-<em>If you're serious about increasing your strength, follow this six week training program and you'll soon be on your way to completing 100 consecutive push ups!</em>
+*If you're serious about increasing your strength, follow this six week training program and you'll soon be on your way to completing 100 consecutive push ups!*

-<em>Think there's no way <em>**you**</em> could do this?
+*Think there's no way ***you*** could do this?
 I think you can!
-All you need is a good plan, plenty of discipline and about 30 minutes a week to achive this goal!</em>
+All you need is a good plan, plenty of discipline and about 30 minutes a week to achive this goal!*

-<em>No doubt some of you can already do 50 consecutive push ups, but let's face it, you're in a big minority.
+*No doubt some of you can already do 50 consecutive push ups, but let's face it, you're in a big minority.
 Most of you reading this won't even be able to manage 20 pushups.
-Actually, I'm sure many of you can't even do 10.</em>
+Actually, I'm sure many of you can't even do 10.*

-<em>However, it really doesn't matter which group you fall into.
-If you follow the progressive push ups training program, I'm positive you'll soon be able to do 100 push ups!</em>
+*However, it really doesn't matter which group you fall into.
+If you follow the progressive push ups training program, I'm positive you'll soon be able to do 100 push ups!*

 <h3>My Initial Test <br /></h3>